Parts & Accessories

 How to load your campervan

-Loading a campervan may seem daunting, but it’s a straightforward process and boils down to two things – how much extra weight it can carry and where you put it.
+Campervan loading may seem daunting, but it’s a straightforward process and boils down to two things – how much extra weight it can carry and where you put it.

 Calculating this weight carrying capacity, or payload, is as simple as subtracting one figure from another – the Mass in Running Order (MRO) from the Maximum Technically Permissible Laden Mass (MTPLM).
 Both figures can be found in the handbook or on a data sticker attached to the side of the campervan.
 The difference between these figures will tell you, in kilos, how much you can pack.
+This figure is your campervan payload.

 For example, if the MRO is 3055kg and the MTPLM is 3500kg, subtracting 3055kg from 3500kg gives the campervan a payload of 445kg.